raintank/worldping-website/content/docs/litmus/litmus-endpoint-ping.md

 +++
 date = "2015-07-01T13:27:26-04:00"
 title = "Dashboard - Litmus Endpoint: |--- Ping"
-description = "Ping dashboard" tags = [ "raintank", "litmus", "collectors" ]
+description = "Litmus Ping Dashboard" tags = [ "raintank", "litmus", "collectors", "dashboards" ]
 section = ["Litmus"]
 +++

-The ping dashboard accepts a single endpoint and multiple collectors, allowing you to isolate and investigate issues down to a single collector or tag group of collectors.
+The ping dashboard accepts **one endpoint** and **multiple collectors**, allowing you to isolate and investigate issues down to a single collector or tag group of collectors.

 ![Picture](/img/docs/Litmus-Endpoint-Ping.png)